whatnote/Christine-Clyde-Dog-Services/README.md

 ## Differences from the Wireframe.

-- Serivces :
+- Services :
-  The serivces were initially noted as Dog Walks, Doggy Day care and Dog Boarding.
-But As these services naturally flow from Dog walking the daycare and boarding were dropped, and instead the decision was made to showcase the Training options; Dog Trains and Puppy Training.
+  The services were initially noted as Dog Walks, Doggy Day care and Dog Boarding.
+But As these services naturally flow from Dog walking the day-care and boarding were dropped, and instead the decision was made to showcase the Training options; Dog Trains and Puppy Training.

 # Features

 ## Existing Features

 - Navigation menu is fixed so always remains on top for easy navigation.
-- Footer is also fixed meaning the contact is sandwhiched between the nav bar and header.
+- Footer is also fixed meaning the contact is sandwiched between the nav bar and header.
 - Three call to actions, the use can call, email or fill out the contact us form from buttons on the hero image.
 - About section: contains responsive element, both cert and liability policy disple more info when you hover on them.
 - Contact section: has a number and email that will call email when clicked on.
 Map is an Iframe of location of business.